Allen Lewis (1873 - 1957)

 Saint Francis Preaching To The Birds

 Color woodcut, 1933; edition of 200.
 Image size 6-7/8” x 9-5/8”; page size 12-3/4” x 16” printed on a 25-5/8" x 32" press sheet by Lewis on a Washington hand press and folded to size.
-Signed in pencil by the artist in the lower margin of the image and numbered 153 in the colophon.
+Signed in pencil by the artist in the lower margin of the image and numbered 36 in the colophon.
 Beautiful typography and design, expertly inked and printed.
-Very good overall condition with minor smudging not affecting the image.
+A fine impression in near-fine overall condition.